The Surprising Benefits of Regenerative Farming Practices

 Why Cows Are a to Sustainability

 Cows, when managed responsibly, are not only beneficial to the soil—they also contribute to the health of the broader system.
-By working with nature, regenerative farmers can create a more strong and productive system.
+By working with nature, regenerative farmers can create a more resilient and productive system.
 Here’s how cows contribute to sustainability:

 - Carbon Sequestration: Regenerative grazing practices, including those that involve cows, help capture carbon from the atmosphere and store it in the soil.